XGRIDS Pro Guide™ / Module 4: Positioning

 GCP Type Reference

 • GCP1 (Absolute): Carries known, surveyed real-world coordinates.
 Applied in LixelStudio, it aligns the scan to a real-world coordinate system and corrects IMU leveling error.
-Required when the deliverable needs absolute coordinates for GIS, BIM, or survey-grade comparison work.
+Required when the project deliverable needs absolute coordinates.

-• GCP2 (Relative): Uses XGRIDS sticker targets with no surveyed coordinates.
-Functions as an internal SLAM anchor: it constrains drift and improves internal consistency without tying the scan to any real-world system.
-Use when relative accuracy matters but georeferencing is not required — large interior scans, multi-floor documentation, Map Fusion projects.
+• GCP2 (Relative): Uses XGRIDS sticker targets with no absolute coordinate requirement.
+Functions as an internal anchor constraining SLAM drift and improving internal consistency.
+Use when relative accuracy matters but georeferencing is not required.

 Spacing Limits

-• L2 Pro: maximum 330 ft (100 m) between any two GCPs.
+• L2 Pro: maximum 100 m between any two GCPs.
 Reduce spacing in feature-poor or complex environments.

-• K1: maximum 165 ft (50 m) between any two GCPs.
-The K1's shorter range makes it more sensitive to drift accumulation between anchors.
+• K1: maximum 50 m between any two GCPs.
+The K1's shorter range makes it more sensitive to drift accumulation.

 Placement Distribution Rules

 • Points cannot be collinear.
-Three or more points on a single straight line provide constraint in only one axis.
-Distribute points so they form a three-dimensional network, not a line or a flat plane.
+Three or more points on a single straight line provide correction in only 1 axis.
+Distribute points so they form a three-dimensional network, not a line.

 • Points must be evenly distributed, not clustered.
-A cluster of control points at one end of the site with none elsewhere provides poor constraint across the scan extent.
+A cluster of control points in one area of the site with none elsewhere provides poor constraint across the scan extent.

-• Place points at scan boundaries and at zone transitions: floor changes, building entries, and locations where coverage paths cross.
+• Place points at scan boundaries and at zone transitions (floor changes, building entries, areas where coverage paths cross).

 Point names are case-sensitive and must match exactly.
 The name in your CSV coordinate file must match character-for-character what you type in LixelGO when marking the point during the scan.
-A single uppercase-to-lowercase difference is enough to cause the point to be silently discarded in LixelStudio.
-You will not receive an error message.
+A single uppercase-to-lowercase difference is enough to cause the point to fail in processing.

 Control Point Marking Procedure